 Visit your city/township clerk’s office as soon as possible to cancel your first absentee ballot and request a new one.
 If you still have the absentee ballot, because you made a mistake or it was only partially destroyed, take it with you.

-Or go to your polling place on November 3, fill out a simple form and vote.
+Or go to your polling place on Election Day, fill out a simple form and vote.
 If you have the absentee ballot, because you made a mistake or it was only partially destroyed, take it with you and surrender it.

-Simply take your absentee ballot to your polling place on November 3, surrender it, and vote at the polling place.
+Simply take your absentee ballot to your polling place on Election Day, surrender it, and vote at the polling place.

 No. If you haven’t returned your absentee ballot by Election Day, take it to your city/township clerk’s office by 8 pm.